siddharth27gargava/Distributed-Software-System/README.md

 ## Data Storage
 The data is stored in a key-value store using Redis.

+> [!WARNING]
+> Never expose your private key.
+It should only be known to the server.

 ## License
 This project is licensed under the [MIT License](LICENSE)